CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Verification Process

-The verification of a DomainAuth signature involves multiple steps that validate the entire chain of trust from the DNSSEC infrastructure to the signature itself.
+The verification of a signature bundle involves multiple steps that validate the entire chain of trust from the DNSSEC infrastructure to the signature itself.
 Implementations MUST perform the following verification steps:

 1. **Establish the required validity period:**
    - The verification process involves tracking the intersection of the required validity period and the validity period of all the components of the signature bundle (i.e. DNSSEC `RRSIG` records, X.509 certificates, and the digital signature).